herbiebradley/notes-template/CycleGAN.md

 #### Key Points

-- The generator uses an architecture from [Johnson et al., 2016](https://arxiv.org/abs/1603.08155), with several downsampling layers followed by a number of residual blocks with skip connections, followed by several fractionally strided convolution layers to upsample.
+- The generator uses an architecture from [Johnson et al., 2016](https://arxiv.org/abs/1603.08155), consisting of several downsampling layers followed by a number of residual blocks with skip connections, followed by several fractionally strided convolution layers to upsample.

 #### Notes/Questions